 The first version has been in use for just over two years by a core group of Eurofins scientists.
 Accepted in the UK courts, this version is capable of evaluating mixtures consisting of up to three DNA contributors.
-The next version of LiRa extends its capability to than from two unknowns. calculate likelihood ratios for profiles with up to four contributors and has been available since February 2018.
+The next version of LiRa extends its capability to calculate likelihood ratios for profiles with up to four contributors and has been available since February 2018.

-Depending on conditions and the quality of conservation of the material, extra challenges to the interpretation of Eurofins' sophisticated software has already been used to solve a number sexual assault in Bradford, England, for which the assailant recently received a conviction, 33 years after the attack.
+Depending on conditions and the quality of conservation of the material, DNA can be present years later.
+Eurofins' sophisticated software has already been used to solve a number of cold cases, including a 1984 violent sexual assault in Bradford, England, for which the assailant recently received a conviction, 33 years after the attack.
 Forensic scientists found a tiny speck of blood on a knife recovered from the scene and obtained a low-level, partial DNA profile.
 While the low-level nature of the result meant that the forensic scientist was unable to give a weight of evidence using conventional means, i.e. the binary model, she was able to see that the prominent components matched that of the suspect.
-Using LiRa (discrete model), it has now been possible to calculate a likelihood ratio - the evidence is 490 million times more likely if the DNA came from the suspect and an unknown.
+Using LiRa (discrete model), it has now been possible to calculate a likelihood ratio - the evidence is 490 million times more likely if the DNA came from the suspect and an unknown, than from two unknowns.